MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2022/06/devtools-103.md

 ---
 title: What's new in DevTools (Microsoft Edge 103)
 description: "New node types in the Memory tool.
 DevTools extension for Visual Studio Code: Right-click an HTML file to launch, and Application tool.
 Focus Mode bug fixes.
 3D View tool responsive layout.
-Fix: The Close button for DevTools is now accessible in high-contrast mode.
+Fix: The Close button for DevTools is now accessible in high contrast mode.
 Welcome tool redesign.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual